 There are five main elements of web design to learn and understand:

 In web design, layout refers to how text and images are arranged on a site.
 A good layout enhances the overall aesthetic of the site and makes the page easy to navigate.
 Remember to consider user experience when drafting your site’s layout.
 How you design the layout of your site determines how users will navigate it.
 Avoid making it too cluttered or confusing and stick to a more simple, natural-flowing layout for the best results.

 Color is exactly what it sounds like: the colors used to achieve the desired aesthetic of the site.
 As simple as it sounds, the colors used are a major component of overall web design.
 Using the wrong colors can ruin a user’s experience and fail to portray the site’s message.

 In most cases, when it comes to color, simple is always better.
 While bold colors may grab the attention of users, avoid creating a site that is flashy and distracting.
 Stick with colors that make sense for the site and create a professional aesthetic.

-Images effectively grab people’s attention, just look at 3d game sprites.
+Images effectively grab people’s attention, just look at 3d game art outsourcing.
 The ones with the good-looking 3d models are the ones that are picked up the first in app stores.
 Not only are they necessary for professional web design, but they also make a more significant impression than text by itself.
 However, graphics should be used strategically for effective web design.
 Depending on the style of the website, the amount should vary on how much is used.
 For instance, a newspaper or blog should be a small amount, but for games like starburst xxxtreme slot would have a lot.
 Overcrowding a site with images can lead to slower load times or distract the user from the rest of the content you are trying to share.

 Be selective with graphics and make sure they send the right message.
 They should add to the overall design, not serve as a distraction.